Effort to Get New York City to Release 9/11 Documents

 While the letter’s tone was promising, when the staff of the Members of Congress met with the City’s lawyers, they were reportedly told that no information would be released unless the Members of Congress got the law changed limiting the City’s liability to zero.

-As of the 21st Anniversary in 2022, Mayor Adams was till refusing to overrule his lawyers and release the documents.
+As of the 21st Anniversary in 2022, Mayor Adams was still refusing to overrule his lawyers and release the documents.

 On February 16th 2023, Representatives Jerrold Nadler and Dan Goldman wrote a new letter to Mayor Adams, again urging him to overrule the City’s lawyers and to open up the City’s records as to what the Giuliani Administration knew about the toxins Here is their press release.